The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: Measurement of cluster candidate counterparts in the optical and near-infrared

 \subsubsection{Enhancements to \redmapper}

-First, we promote \redmapper to a strongly parallel application using the {\tt pyspark}\footnote{\url{https://spark.apache.org/docs/3.4.1/api/python}} programming interface.
-This makes it feasible to run in blind mode on the full LS DR9 and DR10 galaxy catalogs (almost all of the extra-galactic sky) within a few days.
-Second, we adopt the spectroscopic post-processing from SPIDERS \citep{Clerc2020aa, Kirkpatrick2021aa}; see Section \ref{sec:zspec}.
-Finally, we write a module to select and rank targets for dedicated spectroscopic follow-up programs from SDSS-V (BHM-clusters) and 4MOST (S5).
+First, we promoted \redmapper to a strongly parallel application using the {\tt pyspark}\footnote{\url{https://spark.apache.org/docs/3.4.1/api/python}} programming interface.
+This makes it feasible to run in blind mode on the full LS DR9 and DR10 galaxy catalogs (almost all of the extragalactic sky) within a few days.
+Second, we adopted the spectroscopic post-processing from SPIDERS \citep{Clerc2020aa, Kirkpatrick2021aa}; see Section \ref{sec:zspec}.
+Finally, we wrote a module to select and rank targets for dedicated spectroscopic follow-up programs from SDSS-V (BHM-clusters) and 4MOST (S5).
 In the following sections, the package encapsulating these features will be referred to as \eromapper.

-\subsection{Cluster Counterpart Association, Photometric Redshift, and Richness Measurements}
+\subsection{Cluster counterpart association, photometric redshift, and richness measurements}

 The optical cluster-finding process and the determination of the cluster optical properties (photometric redshift, richness, etc.) are simultaneous and interdependent.
 This can result in three distinct outcomes.